shubhanshu24510/ScanKit/README.md

 </p>

 <p align="center">
-Integrate the ML Kit document scanner API into your Android app to effortlessly add a document scanning feature.
+Integrate the ML Kit document scanner API into  Android app to effortlessly add a document scanning feature.
 This guide provides details on implementation, usage, and customization options for the document scanner.
 </p>
 </br>